AreYouMyMaster/lowcost3d/README.md

 Generation of 3d model has been the bottleneck of modern 3A game production.
 This project is a collection of experiments on applying various techniques, heavily focus on deep leanring, to achieve fast, customizable 3d model/scene generation.

+## Set-up and Unit test

+Simply build the Docker image with: `docker build -t lowcost3d .` If you have access on our private server `city7`, it's already built there.

+Assuming the Objaverse data is in the `/rawdata3` directory, execute the command at project root to run all unit tests:
+`docker run -it -v \`pwd\`:/workspace -v /rawdata3:/rawdata3 lowcost3d pytest`

 ## Technical Issue

 ### Headless Rendering